 This report provides information to the Emergency Services Committee on the mental health and wellness strategies that have been implemented within the Community Safety (CS) Department.
-These strategies are to support all members in developing resiliency against Occupational Stress Injuries (OSI) and to promote wellness in the workplace.
-Mental health and wellness strategies have many benefits - an engaged, resilient, and productive workforce, a workplace free of stigma and a positive workplace culture.
+These strategies include wellness policies, mental health education, physical fitness, rapid access to mental health treatment services, the implementation of a Peer Support Network, Paramedic/Fire PeerConnect app, Facility Dog program and the Employee Wellness Committee.
+These programs are to support all members in developing resiliency against Occupational Stress Injuries (OSI) and to promote wellness in the workplace.
+Mental health and wellness strategies have many benefits - an engaged, resilient, and productive workforce, a work environment free of stigma and a positive workplace culture.